 During the first year of matriculation, student must take certain (i.e. required) classes.
 See Level 1 below.

 At least 30 of the credits for the doctoral degree must be taken in residence at the City University of New York.
 Doctoral students are expected to spend at least one year in full-time or certified full-time residence at CUNY; this consists of a schedule of no fewer than seven credits, or the equivalent, for each of two consecutive semesters.
 International students must be considered full-time throughout their time in the Program.

 A student who matriculated after the completion of 30 credits of acceptable course work (e.g. after having completed an MS or MA degree in Computer Science or a related field) must complete all academic requirements within 14 semesters (otherwise within 16 semesters).

 Leaves of Absence (LoA’s) effectively stop the clock for the semester(s) a student may be awarded one; LoA’s are not counted in the total number of semesters allowable in which to complete the degree.
 Students may request up to four semesters of leave during their time in the Computer Science Ph.D.
 Program.
 LoA’s are awarded at the discretion of the Executive Officer and are given on a semester basis.
 Deadlines for requesting a LoA are published in the Semester Announcement of Courses, included with a student’s registration materials.
 These deadlines are strictly followed.
 A student may not fulfill any academic requirement while on a Leave of Absence (no First Exams, Second Exams, Advancement to Candidacy, etc.).

-Entering students (all of whom begin as Level 1 students) are required to take and pass six core courses offered during the first year of study.
-These courses are:
+All Level I students are required to take and pass six core courses (listed below) that are offered during their first year of study.